Skip to main content

 (EMS Data Source in NC DETECT)

-Most EMS agencies are now documenting EMS encounters using the NEMSIS V.3 data standard and transmitting these data to the NC state data repository now managed by ESO.
+NC EMS agencies are now documenting EMS encounters using the NEMSIS V.3.5 data standard and transmitting these data to the NC state data repository managed by ESO.
 NC DETECT receives a subset of these data daily and the data elements available in the NC DETECT line listing reports are shown below.

 Data ElementDescription